The Sinking of the Königsberg.

 The fate of the Bärenfels

 The transport ship Bärenfels which had been very badly damaged by the raid by three Skuas led by Lt Lucy on the 14th April 1940 was refloated in August and then patched up in Bergen's floating dock before being towed to Oslo in November for full repairs, which took over a year to complete.
 She entered service again at the end of 1941.
 Exactly 4 years to the day after the ship had first been sunk the Bärenfels was again sunk in Bergen harbour, this time by mines placed by the Royal Navy midget submarine X24.
 The Bärenfels had not been the target of the attack, which was aimed at sinking the floating dock at Laksevaag, but the submariners confused the large hull of the Bärenfels with their target.
 The Bärenfels was almost completely submerged after this attack.
-Later that year (September 1944) there was another attempt to blow up the floating dock by the same midget submarine, this time the attack got its target (and two small vessels moored to when it sank) but with the sad loss of 17 Norwegian workers.
+Later that year (September 1944) there was another attempt to blow up the floating dock by the same midget submarine, this time the attack got its target (and two small vessels moored to the dock when it sank) but with the sad loss of 17 Norwegian workers.
 The workers were there carrying out repairs to the dock caused by the damage done when raising the Königsberg, the repairs had taken 6-8 months.
 The dock was sunk completely by the limpet mine attack and was out of action until 1953-54.

 Two remarkable photos of the wrecked Bräenfels after the Skua attack, courtesy of Torstein Saksvik.

 A control wheel and instruments salvaged from the Bärenfels, courtesy of Torstein Saksvik.

 ¹ Casualties to the crew of the Köln caused by British bombers on the 9th April are mentioned in "German Light Cruisers of World war II" by Gerhard Koop and Klaus-Peter Schmolke, but there are no details.
 I had to wait until seeing the chapter on the capture of Bergen in Geirr H Haarr's book "The German Invasion of Norway April 1940" to find out that the casualties were caused by machine gun fire.